-For example, patients with Parkinson's disease (PD) or Huntington's disease (HD) are impaired on supposedly procedural tasks such as learning the Tower of Hanoi puzzle (Butters et al., 1985; Saint-Cyr et al., 1988).
-Knowlton et al. (1996) demonstrated a double dissociation between performance on a probabilistic classification task (impaired in PD, but not in patients amnesic secondary to hippocampal or diencephalic damage) and declarative memory for the same task (impaired in amnesiacs but not in PD patients) (see figure).
+puzzle (Butters et al., 1985; Saint-Cyr et al., 1988).
+Knowlton et al. (1996) demonstrated a double dissociation between performance on a probabilistic classification task (impaired in PD, but not in patients amnesic secondary to hippocampal or diencephalic damage) and declarative memory for the same task (impaired in amnesiacs but not in PD patients; see figure).

 This double dissociation clearly shows that the impairments in PD and hippocampal/diencephalic amnesia are qualitatively different.
-However, it does not show that what the PD patients couldn't do was learn a habit (or, for that matter, that the deficit was due to neostriatal dysfunction, rather than - say - prefrontal cortical dopamine dysfunction).
-Unfortunately, while the learning-theory definition of a habit given earlier is widely quoted, the learning-theory methods to determine whether behaviour is habitual (such as reinforcer revaluation) have not adopted widely.
+However, it does not show that what the PD patients couldn't do was learn a habit (or, for that matter, that the deficit was due to striatal dysfunction, rather than - say - prefrontal cortical dopamine dysfunction).
+Unfortunately, while the learning theory definition of a habit given earlier is widely quoted, the learning theory methods to determine whether behaviour is habitual (such as reinforcer revaluation) have not adopted widely.
 There is no clear evidence that many of the tasks though to test 'habits' actually do so.
 Tasks have even been described as non-habit-based on the grounds that human amnesiacs cannot learn them (Hood et al., 1999).